 The subset of electrical enclosures retained in the Fire Protection SDP (non-shaded cells in Table 6.2.1) is based on the conservative assumption that they have TP cable contents and default fuel loading.
-Focusing on this subset of electrical enclosures reduces the number of tables and plots for sets C through in Attachment 8 to Appendix F. The reduction makes the use of the plots and tables in Attachment 8 to Appendix F more manageable, and is further justified by the fact that it is often very difficult to ascertain the fuel type and loading of electrical enclosures, and that a Phase 2 assessment is intended to be conservative.
+Focusing on this subset of electrical enclosures significantly reduces the number of tables and plots for sets C through F in Attachment 8 to Appendix F. The reduction makes the use of the plots and tables in Attachment 8 to Appendix F more manageable, and is further justified by the fact that it is often very difficult to ascertain the fuel type and loading of electrical enclosures, and that a Phase 2 assessment is intended to be conservative.

-The basis for the HRR parameters of in Table A5.1 of Attachment 5 to Appendix F is provided below:
+The basis for the HRR profile parameters of fixed ignition sources in Tables A5.1 and A5.2 of Attachment 5 to Appendix F is provided below:

-1010
+Electric Motors: The HRR gamma distribution parameters and corresponding 75th and 98th percentile HHRs for Class A, Class B and Class C electric motors in Table A5.1 of Attachment 5 to Appendix F are based on the values reported in NUREG-2178, Vol. 2 (Reference 10), Table 8-1.
+The HRR profile parameters for electric motors in Table A5.2 of Attachment 5 to Appendix F are based on the guidance in NUREG-2178, Vol. 2 (Reference 10), Section 8.3.1.

-.
+Dry Transformers: The HRR gamma distribution parameters and corresponding 75th and 98th percentile HHRs for Class A, Class B and Class C dry transformers in Table A5.1 of Attachment 5 to Appendix F are based on the values reported in NUREG-2178, Vol. 2 (Reference 10, Table 8-2.
+The HRR profile parameters for electric motors in Table A5.2 of Attachment 5 to Appendix F are based on the guidance in NUREG-2178, Vol. 2 (Reference 10), Section 8.3.2.

-31
+Electrical Enclosures: The HRR gamma distribution parameters and corresponding 75th and 98th percentile HHRs for the electrical enclosures in Table A5.1 of Attachment 5 to Appendix F are based on the values reported in NUREG-2178, Vol. 1 (Reference 31), Table 7-1.
+However, the distribution parameters reported in the NUREG have limited precision (the shape factor α is rounded to one decimal place, and the rate factor β is reported as an integer).
+The distribution parameter values in Table A5.1 are more precise and result in 75th and 98th percentile HRR values that are an exact match to the corresponding HRRs reported in Table 7-1 of the NUREG.
+The HRR profile parameters for electrical enclosures in Table A5.2 of Attachment 5 to Appendix F are based on the guidance in NUREG/CR-6850 (Reference 8), Section G.3.1.

-HRR Profile of HEAFs in Electrical
+HRR Profile of HEAFs in Electrical Enclosures

-The HRR profile of HEAFs in electrical s is identical to that for non-HEAF fires, except that = 0 min.
-This is based on the guidance in NUREG (Reference), .
+The HRR profile of HEAFs in electrical enclosures is identical to that for non-HEAF fires, except that tg = 0 min.
+This is based on the guidance in NUREG-2262 (Reference 15), Section 10.2.1 for HEAFs in load centers and Sections 10.2.2 and 10.2.3 for switchgear in Zone 1 and Zone 2, respectively.

-HRR Profile for Propagating Electrical Fires
+HRR Profile for Propagating Electrical Enclosure Fires

-The time to propagate to adjacent (s) based on the guidance in 10.
+The screening conditions, time to propagate to adjacent enclosure(s) and the resulting HRR profile for a propagating electrical enclosure fire are based on the guidance in NUREG-2178, Vol. 2 (Reference 10), Sections 4.2 (screening) and 4.5 (enclosure to enclosure fire spread).

 HRR Profile of Transient Combustible Fires